 In online ASBA applications, the timelines vary a lot from 1 PM to 3 PM.
 You have to check it with individual banks.
 Some banks also extend the time when there is huge subscription rush.
 In physical application through your broker, it can be 5 PM and extendable as above.
 However, it is better to apply in time and not wait for extension.

 How to check subscription figures and allotment status?

 Subscription figures for mainboard IPOs are frequently updated on BSE and NSE.
 Check “NSE bid details” of the issue page on NSE site and “BSE demand schedule” of the issue page on BSE site.
 Add the two and you will get the figures at any time during the day.
-IPO Central does it regularly and the figures are updated several times a day on the IPO discussion pages.
+IPO Central does it regularly and the figures are updated in real time on our IPO Subscription Status page.